Applied AI

 • Pattern: Multi-Agent Orchestration and Planning

-Define specialized agents with distinct responsibilities (data normalizer, code translator, certificate mapper, policy enforcer, document generator, exception resolver).
+Define specialized agents with distinct responsibilities (data normalizer, translator, certificate mapper, policy enforcer, document generator, exception resolver).
 Use a planner that composes agent actions into end-to-end workflows that respect data contracts and regulatory constraints.
 The architecture favors a modular, pluggable agent set so that new regulatory requirements or data standards can be added with minimal system-wide changes.
+See Architecting Multi-Agent Systems for Cross-Departmental Enterprise Automation.

 • Pattern: Declarative Policies and Policy-as-Code